mitoed/Startup/README.md

 **Login** - Users create an account (to be stored in a database) and then login with username and password.
 Username displayed on "enter session" and "voting session" pages.

-**Database** - All voting options are stored in a database by category, which are retreived for each voting session.
+**Database** - All voting options are stored in a database by category, which are retrieved for each voting session.
 New options (added within a session) will be immediately added to database at the end of the session.
 All user login and voting stats are held in a database.
 The voting option database is currently hardcoded into the voting_session page as a placeholder.

 **WebSocket** - Count of real time votes displayed on voting session page.